emacsmirror/elpher/README.md

 Elpher aims to provide a full-featured gopher client for GNU Emacs.

 It supports:
-- simple keyboard and mouse-driven browsing, including out-of-the-box compatibility with evil-mode,
+- intuitive keyboard and mouse-driven browsing,
+- out-of-the-box compatibility with evil-mode,
+- clickable web and gopher links **in plain text**,
 - caching of visited sites,
-- clean and configurable visualization of Gopher directories,
+- pleasant and configurable visualization of Gopher directories,
 - direct visualisation of image files,
 - jumping directly to links by name (with autocompletion),
-- clickable web and gopher links in plain text,
-- a simple bookmark management system.
+- a simple bookmark management system,
+- connections using TLS encryption.

+Elpher is under active development.
+Any suggestions for improvements are welcome!

 Installation
 ------------